Get Ideas and Inspiration from the QDD Blog

 Not sure what Quality Thinking means for product design?
 This video series is the introduction you need.
 It introduces several topics by comparison in just 8 episodes.

-- each episode builds upon the previous ones, to take you on a journey
+- each episode builds upon the previous ones

 - focused on relationships to product design engineering